debetten/debetten.github.io/_pages/chat.md

 ## About

-de-Bot-tencourt is an AI-powered chatbot trained on my research publications and personal website.
+de-Bot-tencourt is an AI-powered chatbot that retrieves information from my research publications and personal website.
 You can ask it questions about my work, including attention and memory dynamics, AI-driven mental health interventions, real-time neurofeedback and neuroadaptive systems.

 Note: that I am logging these interactions to assess and improve performance!
 Therefore, please avoid sharing personal or sensitive information.

 ## How it works

-This chatbot uses a RAG (Retrieval-Augmented Generation) pipeline, powered by Mistral's LLM, and is deployed on Hugging Face Spaces.
+This chatbot uses LangChain to implement a Retrieval-Augmented Generation (RAG) pipeline, powered by Mistral's LLM, and is deployed on Hugging Face Spaces.

 I drew inspiration from a few different guides and resources:
 - [LangChain's RAG Tutorials](https://python.langchain.com/docs/tutorials/rag/)